Cladding spraying in Wolverhampton

 The case for a survey-led contractor

 A coating system is only as good as the surface it is applied to, and the surface is only as good as the survey that assessed it.
-Choosing a survey-led contractor means the scope of preparation, repair and treatment is fixed before the price is, so the quotation reflects your building rather than an average one.
+Choosing a survey-led contractor means the scope of preparation, repair and treatment is fixed before the price is.
+The quotation then reflects your building rather than an average one.
 It also means there is a written specification to inspect the finished work against.
 For clad buildings across Wolverhampton and the West Midlands, that discipline is the difference between a finish that lasts and one that simply photographs well on handover day.